 Three Runner-up Prizes: $3,000 each

 These awards will be made to faculty or staff members who, in the preceding calendar year, have published the best book-length publications as determined by a multi-disciplinary committee of scholars appointed by the Vice President for Research of The University of Texas at Austin.

-- Two hard copies of their book synopsis (one or two paragraphs) plus Word version,
+- Book synopsis (one or two paragraphs) in Word

-- Book cover scan in PDF or JPG format, in color (unless the original art is B&W), 300 dpi or higher resolution,
+- Book cover scan in PDF or JPG format, in color (unless the original art is B&W), file size: ≥500KB

-- Author’s headshot photograph in PDF or JPG format (300 dpi or higher resolution, 2"x3" or larger in size).
+- Author’s headshot photograph in PDF or JPG format (file size: 8KB or larger; 2"x3" or larger in size).